-Therefore, the classification used here is also related to the one proposed by Palmén and Newton (1969), which was based on the shape of the breaking upper-level wave.
-Please note that the supplementary material S3 (Figs. S2-S4) illustrates example cases for each of the three types.
+note that the Sect.
+S3 (Figs. S2-S4) illustrates example cases for each of the three types.

-The climatological frequencies of the three types reveal that each occurs in preferred regions with different seasonal cycles (see supplementary material S1, Fig. S1).
+The climatological frequencies of the three types reveal that each occurs in preferred regions with different seasonal cycles (see Sect.
+S1, Fig. S1 in the Supplement).
 The summer maximum in the subtropical ocean basins is dominated by Type I cutoffs.
 In the other seasons, in particular winter and spring, this cutoff type is infrequent.
-On the contrary, Type II occurs most frequently in winter in mid-latitudes between about 30-50° latitude and particularly frequently in regions with split-jet conditions (e.g., the Mediterranean, California, Australia, New Zealand).
+On the contrary, Type II occurs most frequently in winter in mid-latitudes between about $30-50^{\circ}$ latitude and particularly frequently in regions with split-jet conditions (e.g., the Mediterranean, California, Australia, New Zealand).
 Type II hardly occurs in summer and has moderate frequencies in the autumn and spring.
 Finally, Type III occurs at higher latitudes and in the storm track regions all year around.

 The regional differences in their occurrence already suggest that the meteorological environment may strongly vary between the three types.
 In the following, synoptic composites at the time of PV cutoff genesis are presented for each of the three types.
 The composites contain all PV cutoffs of the respective type in the dataset, i.e., cutoffs in all seasons and both hemispheres (fields from the Southern Hemisphere are flipped in the meridional direction).
 The environment of Type I is characterized by a strongly anticyclonic tilt of the potential temperature field at the dynamical tropopause, which is a clear sign of anticyclonic Rossby wave breaking (Fig. 8a).
 The wave breaking occurs in a region with anticyclonic wind shear equatorward of the jet stream, as indicated by the composite zonal wind (Fig. 8a).
 Type I PV cutoffs form over a surface anticyclone and result in only weak surface precipitation (Fig. 8d).
 Type II PV cutoffs are also the result of anticyclonic RWB equatorward of the jet stream, albeit with a weaker anticyclonic tilt (Fig. 8b).
 Consistently and in contrast to Type I, the wind speed increases also equatorward of the PV cutoff, resulting in a cyclonic barotropic shear and counteracting the anticyclonic tilting of the PV streamer.
-Such a situation can result in a cyclonic break-up of the tip of the PV streamer (as for the case shown in the supplementary material Fig. S3), featuring a mixture between anticyclonic and cyclonic RWB (Berrisford et al., 2007).
+Such a situation can result in a cyclonic break-up of the tip of the PV streamer (as for the case shown in Fig. S3), featuring a mixture between anticyclonic and cyclonic RWB (Berrisford et al., 2007).
 Type II has the highest precipitation rates among the three types (Fig. 8e).
-Precipitation is highest east of the cutoff centre, where the sea level pressure field shows signatures of a developing surface cyclone.
+Precipitation is highest east of the cutoff center, where the sea level pressure field shows signatures of a developing surface cyclone.
 Finally, Type III cutoffs form from an upper-level wave with no or a slight cyclonic tilt poleward of the jet stream (Fig. 8c).
 They are associated with a pronounced surface cyclone and substantial precipitation (Fig. 8f, although less than for Type II).